1941 World Series

-The 1941 World Series, the last before the entry of the United States into the Second World War, matched the New York Yankees against the Brooklyn Dodgers, with the Yankees winning in five games to capture their fifth title in six years, and their ninth overall.
+The 1941 World Series was the championship series in Major League Baseball for the 1941 season.
+The 38th edition of the World Series and the last one played before the entry of the United States into World War II, it matched the New York Yankees against the Brooklyn Dodgers, with the Yankees winning in five games to capture their fifth title in six years, and their ninth overall.

 The name "Subway Series" arose for a World Series played between two New York City teams.
 The series was punctuated by the Dodgers' Mickey Owen's dropped third strike of a sharply breaking curveball (a suspected spitball) pitched by Hugh Casey in the ninth inning of Game 4.
 The play led to a Yankees rally and brought them one win away from another championship.

 The Yankees were back after a one-year hiatus, having won 13 of their last 14 Series games and 28 of their last 31.

 This was the first Subway Series between the Brooklyn Dodgers and New York Yankees (though the Yankees had already faced the crosstown New York Giants five times).
 These two teams would meet a total of seven times from 1941 to 1956 — the Dodgers' only victory coming in 1955 — with an additional five matchups after the Dodgers left for Los Angeles, most recently in 2024.